-CoreText is usually a dead Twitter topic but with the latest iMessage text/CoreText bug, coming right after the previously fixed one, there’s suddenly lots of complaining.
-In many ways this is just the tip of the iceberg.
+CoreText is usually a dead Twitter topic but with the latest iMessage text/CoreText bug, coming right after the previously fixed one, suddenly there’s lots of complaining.
+This is just the tip of the iceberg.

 The history of CoreText is convoluted to say the least.
 It’s a victim of Apple’s OS odyssey: the revolutionary QuickDraw GX roadmap of Classic MacOS, the attempt to sweep the good GX bits into OS X ATSUI, then sweeping those good bits in the modern 64-bit CoreText rewrite.
 Unfortunately many advanced typography GX features were scattered in the process and Apple’s half-assed text / font engineering resource allocation since the end of the GX era is now biting everybody in the ass.
 The long-term piecemeal approach is falling apart.